PranavMishra17/Flow-Planner/README.md

 ### "Browser launch failed"
 - Run `playwright install chromium`
 - Check disk space

-### "'ChatAnthropic' object has no attribute 'model_name'"
-- This is fixed in the latest version
-- Ensure you're using the updated browser_use_agent.py

 ### Agent execution fails
 - Check logs in `logs/app.log`